Motion made, and Question proposed, That this House do now adjourn.—(Rebecca Harris.)

 However, Andrew Painton of the Facebook victim support group tells me that he has twice complained to the Insolvency Service about DMB Solutions, but on each occasion received only a standard response saying that the service was not considering an investigation against the company.
 Moreover, the Insolvency Service advises that if a company has already gone into administration, into receivership or is being liquidated, complaints need to be directed to the official receiver or insolvency practitioner.
 I have emailed them myself, but to date have not had a response.

 While I do not, of course, expect the Minister to accept any responsibility for the collapse of DMB Solutions, I do hope he will be able to set out, clearly and authoritatively, which public body or bodies are now responsible for gathering evidence from my constituents and considering what action needs to be taken against the directors of the company.
-I would also like to know whether the Minister agrees that the Department should do more to ensure that members of the public have access to reliable, accurate information when problems such as this arise.
-People need to know which body to turn to, and what they can expect that body to do, firstly when they experience such shockingly poor service by a private sector business—as numerous customers of DMB Solutions clearly did for at least a year before the company collapsed—and, secondly, when, as in this case, a business goes into liquidation and the directors apparently disappear.
+I would also like to know whether the Minister agrees that the Department should do more to ensure that members of the public have access to reliable, accurate information when such problems arise.
+People need to know which body to turn to, and what they can expect that body to do, first, when they experience such shockingly poor service by a private sector business—as numerous customers of DMB Solutions clearly did for at least a year before the company collapsed—and, secondly, when, as in this case, a business goes into liquidation and the directors apparently disappear.

-More particularly, on behalf of my constituents I would like the Minister to answer the following questions.
-If the Insolvency Service is responsible, is it good enough to have a few sparse paragraphs of so-called “guidance” for members of the public hidden away on a corner of its website?
+More particularly, on behalf of my constituents, I would like the Minister to answer the following questions.
+If the Insolvency Service is responsible, is it good enough to have a few sparse paragraphs of so-called guidance for members of the public hidden away on a corner of its website?
 I do not think it is.
 Could there not be a single, well signposted and advertised point of contact—a one-stop shop—for members of the public who fall victim to the poor business practices and eventual collapse of a limited company like DMB Solutions?
 Is there perhaps a role for the Citizens Advice consumer helpline here?
 Currently, the helpline appears to refer only to trading standards, but what if trading standards is not the appropriate enforcement body, as we have been told it is not in this case?
-Could the appropriate enforcement body, whichever it is, be facilitated and resourced to take a more proactive approach to ensuring that, in a situation such as this, directors of a failed company are disqualified from acting as directors in future if there are grounds for such disqualification?
+Could the appropriate enforcement body, whichever it is, be facilitated and resourced to take a more proactive approach to ensuring that, in such a situation, directors of a failed company are disqualified from acting as directors in future if there are grounds for such disqualification?

 I appreciate that there are a number of questions, but I greatly look forward to hearing the Minister’s response, not least because many families and individuals in my constituency are depending on it.